AnswerDotAI/FastHTML-Gallery/examples/todo_series/intermediate/info.md

 4. **Persistent Storage**: Todos are stored in an SQLite database for data persistence.
 5. **Due Date**: Each todo item has a due date field and the list is sorted by due date.
 If the item is past due the date is displayed in red.
 6. **Done**: Each todo item has a done field.
 Items can be marked as done and the list shows completed items crossed out.
-7. **fh-frakenui**: Simple styling is done using the fh-frakenui library.
+7. **MonsterUI**: Simple styling is done using the MonsterUI library.
 8. **Edit Todo**: Each todo item has an edit link to edit the item.
 The edit form is displayed in a card and the todo list is updated with the new values.